What are Fathers’ Rights in Arizona for Visitation?

 A father helping his daughter with homework.

 Many fathers who are seeking visitation rights for their children may find themselves in a difficult situation.
-Fathers have an equal legal opportunity for child custody and visitation, however, the process of obtaining such rights can be complicated.
+Fathers have an equal legal opportunity for child custody and visitation; however, the process of obtaining such rights can be complicated.
 This can be especially true if the father is unmarried or not listed on the child’s birth certificate.
 Unfortunately, many fathers have found themselves facing opposition from a mother who is unwilling to cooperate with visitation requests.
 The result can be expensive court costs and a lot of emotional stress for both parents involved.

 Presumption of Paternity